MetaMask/metamask-docs/wallet/concepts/wallet-interoperabilty.md

 The `EIP1193Provider` interface serves as the foundational structure for Ethereum wallet providers, outlining essential properties and methods for interaction with dapps.
 It includes attributes such as `isStatus`, `host`, and `path`, providing details about the provider's status and connection information.

-Also, it defines functions like `sendAsync`, `send`, and `request` for handling asynchronous communication and making requests to the Ethereum blockchain.
+It also defines functions like `sendAsync`, `send`, and `request` for handling asynchronous communication and making requests to the Ethereum blockchain.
 This interface, defined by the previous [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193), lays the groundwork for wallet interoperability and seamless integration with the Ethereum ecosystem.
 Developers can leverage this interface to implement and interact with Ethereum wallet providers in a standardized manner.

-If you decide to implement EIP-6963 from scratch in your applications you will need all of these interfaces and types that can be found here in the source code: [EIP-6963 ViteJS React + TypeScript Demo](https://github.com/MetaMask/vite-react-ts-eip-6963/blob/main/src/vite-env.d.ts).

 ## Third Party Library Support